StatQuest/signa/README.md

 ----

 Hello!
 I'm [Josh Starmer](https://www.youtube.com/@statquest) and welcome to the github repository for my book, **[The StatQuest Illustrated Guide to Neural Networks and AI]()**.
+Here are the coding tutorials associated with each chapter.
+Enjoy!

-My book starts with the basics, showing you how a simple neural network fits a shape to data and then builds from there, one step at a time, until you have mastered the concepts behind today’s revolution in AI.
+**Shameless Self Promotion!!!!** If you don't already have **[The StatQuest Illustrated Guide to Neural Networks and AI]()**, you should get it!
+The book starts with the basics, showing you how a simple neural network fits a shape to data and then builds from there, one step at a time, until you have mastered the concepts behind today’s revolution in AI.
 Furthermore, putting the theory into practice is easy because each major concept is paired with a PyTorch tutorial that teaches you how to code each neural network from scratch.

+**Here's what people are saying about  **[The StatQuest Illustrated Guide to Neural Networks and AI]()****

+*This book is a game changer.
+With simple yet thorough diagrams, useful and relevant code examples, and his usual fun analogies, Starmer one more time manages to demystify the complexity behind neural networks.
+Topics such as transformers, LSTMs, and attention mechanisms will not be a mystery anymore after reading this gem.* - Luis Serrano, Founder and CEO of [Serrano Academy](https://www.youtube.com/@SerranoAcademy)

+*Fellow fans of StatQuest should rejoice for this accessible introduction to some of the most important concepts in AI.
+It reads like a playful comic that gently and visually guides you along the math that powers today's AI revolution" - Jay Alammar, author of [The Illustrated Transformer](https://jalammar.github.io/illustrated-transformer/) and [Hands-On Large Language Models](https://www.amazon.com/Hands-Large-Language-Models-Understanding/dp/1098150961) with Maarten Grootendorst

-**Shameless Self Promotion!!!!** The physcial book is available on [Amazon]() and [Lulu]().
+The physcial copies of the book are available on [Amazon]() and [Lulu]().
 If your more of a digital kind of person, you can also purchase a [PDF]().

 | Chapter | Google Colab | Lightning Studio
 | :------ | :----------- | :---------------